ICELAND – The Ring Road

 The Enchanting Gullfoss WaterfallMichaelPocketList: Gullfoss Waterfall - Iceland.
 (4200×2800).

 Flúöđir and the Secret Lagoon.
 Hardly a secret, this commercial pool looks natural but is a 1m deep rectangle dugout, sitting on the edge of two 200° hot springs.
-The temperature varies from 38° to 41° depending on closeness to the springs.
+The temperature varies from 38° to 41° depending on the closeness to the springs.
 ISK 2800, half-price if over 67.

 Image result for Flúöđir and the Secret Lagoon